Trump and Xi agree to more talks as trade disputes brew

 The 90-day deal to roll back tariffs and trade restrictions is tenuous.
 Trump has accused China of violating the agreement and has ordered curbs on chip-design software and other shipments to China.
 Beijing rejected the claim and threatened counter-measures.

-"The U.S. side should take a realistic view of the progress made and withdraw the negative measures imposed on China," the Chinese government said in a statement summarizing Xi's call with Trump published by the state-run Xinhua news agency.
-"Xi Jinping emphasized that the United States should handle the Taiwan issue prudently."
+“The US side should take a realistic view of the progress made and withdraw the negative measures imposed on China,” the Chinese government said in a statement summarising Xi’s call with Trump published by the state-run Xinhua news agency.
+“Xi Jinping emphasized that the United States should handle the Taiwan issue prudently.”

 Trump has long pushed for a call or a meeting with Xi, but China has rejected that as not in keeping with its traditional approach of working out agreement details before the leaders talk.